 Through this website and through my own effort I have collected early Nolan family treetop stories since 2004 and you can view the current collection of early Nolan family stories in the Archives section of this website.

-If you have researched your Nolan family tree to its earliest known beginnings or if you have a distant Nolan ancestor in your family tree I invite you to Submit your early Nolan family Story.
-If you are relatively new to genealogical research, I invite you to read/browse through the information accessed via the Popular Genealogy Links webpage.
+If you have researched your Nolan family tree to its earliest known beginnings or if you have a distant Nolan ancestor in your family tree I invite you to Submit your early Nolan family Story (about first two generations).
+If you are relatively new to genealogical research, I invite you to read/browse through the information accessed via the Quick Links webpage.

 Hopefully, you will be able to identify the area of origin of your ancestor in Ireland through civic and church records in your ancestor’s adopted homeland or get some indication of your family’s Nolan roots from family lore i.e. stories handed down from generation to generation.
 This latter source of information is however not as reliable.
 In my own case, family lore told me that my ancestor worked on lumber ships and that he was from Cork.
 Subsequent research, however, revealed that he was originally from Co.
 Carlow and that his parents had married there in 1793.

-After familiarizing yourself with the rudiments of genealogical research and before launching into serious family research, I would then recommend that you familiarize yourself with Irish History and Irish Geography .
+After familiarizing yourself with the rudiments of genealogical research and before launching into serious family research, I would then recommend that you familiarize yourself with Irish history and Irish Geography (see Quick Links page).
 This will enable you to better understand and interpret whatever information you uncover in your search for your Nolan ancestry in Ireland.

 In the absence of direct proof linking your Nolan family back to a particular area in Ireland, at least two other avenues of research present themselves: